 The links to the STR new packet and renewal form will remain inactive until further notice.

 A short-term rental is defined as a residential structure, or portion thereof, in which the entire structure or two (2) or fewer habitable spaces are made available to paying guests for thirty consecutive days or less.
 If you meet this definition then you are subject to the licensing requirements.
 In order to get your license, you will need the following.

-Town of Buena Vista business license (PDF) - $30 (annual), this form is part of the new STR rental packet
+- Town of Buena Vista business license application - $30 (annual), this form is part of the new STR rental packet

 Please feel free to check with the Town regarding any documents you may not have.
 Once you have filled out and brought in your application you will need to sign up for inspection with Code Enforcement.
 These will be on a first-come-first-served basis.
 It is the responsibility of the applicant to sign up and be available for your time slot.
 If for any reason Town staff cannot make it, they will contact you to reschedule.
 You will not be issued a license until you have passed the inspection.
 In the short-term rental application packet are the requirements for fire safety, as well as the housing standards and specifications.

 Now that you have your license you need to pay attention to your short-term rental housing standards and specifications.
 Your license, as well as the other items listed, need to be made available to your guest.
 This can be accomplished simply by putting this paperwork in a binder, or you can hang it on your wall.
 When you advertise your home, you must use your short-term license number in the advertisement.
 Since most ads are done on the internet platform, you must put your license number in the description.
 The license number has been designed not to appear as a phone number.